nathanleclaire/blog/content/post/the-dockerfile-is-not-the-source-of-truth-for-your-image.markdown

 This is why some people were so grumbly about Automated Builds originally being "Trusted Builds".
 It's not a very compelling label when a security breach upstream might actually compromise the contents of my image too.
 Rootkits for everyone!

 It is very useful to be able to link directly to Github or Bitbucket to see the source which was used to build images.
-But it is the responsibility of the users to actually assess each step of the Dockerfile, track down base images, etc. It is not the Dockerfile's job to provide a perfectly reproducable experience across all environments.
+But it is the responsibility of the users to actually assess each step of the Dockerfile, track down base images, etc. It is not the Dockerfile's job to provide a perfectly reproducible experience across all environments.
 You have to construct your images in a way that ensures perfect repeatability.
 The Dockerfile does not guarantee it for you.

 ## What's the takeaway?